How to buy Premium Bonds

 How to apply for Premium Bonds

-It’s easy to buy Premium Bonds, all you have to do is apply through the National Savings & Investments website.
+It’s easy to buy Premium Bonds, all you have to do is apply through the NS&I website.

 All you need is £25, but you can invest up to £50,000.

 Already bought some bonds?
-Check if you're a big-money winner in last month's draw.
+Check if you're a big-money winner in the most recent draw.

 I live outside the UK.
-Could I still get Premium Bonds?
+Can I still buy Premium Bonds?

 The first thing you should do is check whether local regulations allow you to hold Premium Bonds.
 Strict gambling and lottery laws in the US mean that it might not be possible or practical to hold Premium Bonds while you’re there.

-If you’re in a country which allows you to hold them, you’ll have to make your initial application by post.
-Once your holding has been set up you can register for NS&I’s online or phone service.
+If you’re in a country that allows you to hold them, you’ll have to make your initial application by post.
+Once your holding has been set up, you can register for NS&I’s online or phone service.

 Your other option is to receive prizes by BACS to a UK bank or building society account or an NS&I Direct Saver or Investment Account (you’ll be notified of changes by email) and paperless documents.